jordanrogus/sn-pfm/README.md

 2. Play w/ UI Builder

 DEV ITEMS:
-1. Info message to script include in the event of a 429 error where limit of calls exceeded.
+1. Update script include logic to account for updates over the weekend
-2. Fun way to track number of calls.
-System property for api key as well as system property for number of calls allowed a day.
+2. Fun way to track number of calls using UI page
-3. Local DB of stock symbol, day and json response - Minimizes number of calls